Skip to main content

 Well-Known Attributes

-All BGP implementations must recognize these attributes.
+All BGP implementations must recognize these mandatory attributes:

-AS-Path lists autonomous systems in the path.
+• AS-Path lists autonomous systems in the path.
+Routers reject routes containing their own ASN to prevent loops.

-Next-Hop specifies the next-hop IP address.
+• Next-Hop specifies the next-hop IP address toward the destination.

-Origin indicates route origin (IGP, EGP, incomplete).
+• Origin indicates how the route was injected (IGP, EGP, or incomplete).

 Optional Attributes